 Diffusing ylang ylang oil provides rapid relief from symptoms of stress and anxiety, instilling a greater sense of calm and peace.

-Chamomile is the main ingredient in Sleepy Time Tea, and there’s good reason for it.
+Chamomile is often used in tea to promote a restful sleep, and there’s good reason for it.
 Double-blind, placebo-controlled studies and anecdotal evidence (had a cup of tea myself last night) show the relaxing effect of chamomile on your body and mind.

 You can read all about the extensive medicinal properties of chamomile in this article published by Pharmacognosy Review: Chamomile, An Overview.

 Let’s just say chamomile apparently treats everything from flatulence to insomnia.
 I’d highly recommend stocking up.

 Chamomile apparently treats everything from flatulence to insomnia I’d highly recommend stocking up!
 TWEET